Opinion | How Rep. Nancy Mace’s two-facedness enables GOP covid madness

 Here’s how it works:

-- Supposedly sane Republicans like Mace appear on mainstream media to deliver an “I support vaccines, but…” message meant to sound reasonable even as it attacks mandates, vilifies public health officials, and blames any covid-related problem on President Biden.
+- Supposedly sane Republicans like Mace appear on mainstream media to deliver an “I support vaccines, but…” message meant to sound reasonable even as it attacks mandates, vilifies public health officials and blames any covid-related problem on President Biden.

 - More conservative Republican officials promote and amplify every loony pandemic-related idea that bubbles up through the far-right fever swamps.